We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Phase 1: desk based assessment

-The first stage desk based assessment identifies historical and geological data about the site, including:
+The first stage desk based CMRA identifies historical and geological data about the site.
+During a desk based study a coal mining risk assessment consultant will:

-• Reviewing Coal Authority mining reports and historical maps to identify historic coal mine workings.
+• Review Coal Authority records, mining reports, abandonment plans and historical maps to identify historic coal mine workings.

-• Examining geological records to assess the ground conditions and potential instability.
+• Examine geological records to assess the ground conditions, coal mining issues and potential instability.

-• Identifying known mine shafts and shallow coal workings to assess their impact on the proposed development.
+• Identify known mine shafts and shallow depth coal workings to assess their impact on the proposed development.

-• Analysing previous ground investigation reports to understand past assessments and findings.
+• Analyse previous ground investigation reports to understand past assessments and findings.

 Phase 2: site investigation

-If the desk study highlights potential risks, a more detailed intrusive site investigation is carried out, which may include:
+If the desk based assessment identifies potential risks, a more detailed intrusive investigation is carried out, which may include:

 • Borehole drilling and sampling: extracting soil and rock samples to determine ground stability.

-• Geotechnical testing at the site location: evaluating soil strength, compaction, and potential for subsidence.
+• Geotechnical testing at the site location: identifying shallow depth coal seams, evaluating soil strength, compaction, and potential for subsidence.

-• Gas monitoring: measuring methane, carbon dioxide, and other gases to assess explosion risks.
+• Gas monitoring: measuring methane, carbon dioxide, ground gas and other gases to assess explosion risks.

 • Groundwater assessment: identifying potential water ingress issues related to historic coal mining activity.